sarahconfrancisco/FullStack/README.md

 # README

 Welp is a full-stack web application to search for, rate, and review restaurants based off the website Yelp.
-It uses a PostgreSQL database, a Ruby on Rails MVC framework, React.js with a Redux architecture framework for rendered components and CSS3 for styling.
+It uses a PostgreSQL database, a Ruby on Rails 4.2.7.1 MVC framework written in Ruby 2.3.1, React.js 15.4.2 with a Redux 3.6.0 architecture framework for rendered components written in ES6 JavaScript and CSS3 for styling.
 [Click here](wwww.welpthatsdinner.com) for the live website.

+## How to Use

+### Pages
+#### Login / Sign Up
+#### Search Page
+#### Restaurant Show
+#### Review Form

+### Download and Set Up

+## Google Maps and Geocoder

+### Finding Restaurant Latitude and Longitude
+### Restaurants Searched For
+### Static Images

-## Application Walkthrough
+## High View Application Walkthrough

 ### Database
 There are tables for users, restaurants, types (of food), a table to link restaurants and types; restaurant_types, and reviews.
-All were created using ActiveRecord and are stored in a Postgres database.
+All were created using ActiveRecord and are stored in a Postgres 0.15 database.

 ```Ruby
 create_table "reviews", force: :cascade do |t|